 Step 6: Choose the currency you want to use

 For each company in your LivePlan account, you can designate the currency symbol you want to use.

 Note: This setting only changes the currency symbol; it does not perform currency conversions.
 The numbers you enter will remain the same regardless of the currency symbol you choose here.
 Once you've created your company, you can change the currency setting again on the Options tab.

-If the symbol you want to use isn't listed, choose Other and enter the desired symbol in the field provided:
+If the symbol you want to use isn't listed, choose Other and enter the desired symbol or notation in the field provided:

 Step 7: Choose a plan language